 Well, I can’t disagree with that.
-But there’s no denying that home ownership, while eliminating rent, comes with its own steep costs.
+But there’s no denying that home ownership, while eliminating rent, comes with steep costs.
 And many of these are not evident at first glance.

-Let’s break down the hidden costs of owning a home.
+Let’s break down the actual cost of owning a home.

-This price tag is the basic purchase price of the house you’re looking at.
+This price tag is the introductory purchase price of the house you’re looking at.
 And it is the most obvious expense associated with buying a home.
-A few years later, if I were to ask you the price at which you purchased your dream home, this is the first number that may pop up in your head.
+A few years later, if I ask you the price at which you purchased your dream home, this is the first number that may pop up in your head.

 But is it truly the cost of your home?
 No.

 At least not, unless you pay the entire house cost upfront.

 In India, stamp duty charges are typically around 5% to 7% of the property’s market value, while the registration charges come in at 1%.
 So, here’s how that would go for a house with a market value of ₹50 lakhs: